Academic Catalog: 2016–2017

 - Submit a transcript complete through the most recent semester.

-- Submit one letter of reference from a teacher.
+- Submit one letter of recommendation from a teacher or counselor.

-Common Application: In addition to our own application, Gustavus Adolphus College uses the Common Application, a standardized application accepted by many colleges.
-Students may find the Common Application online at www.commonapp.org.
+In addition to our own application, Gustavus Adolphus College uses the Common Application, a standardized application accepted by many colleges.
+Students may nd the Common Application online at commonapp.org.

-Admission Dates: Candidates for admission who have completed their Early Action application by November 1 will be notified of an admission decision by November 20.
-Applicants who complete their file by December 1 will be notified of an admission decision by December 20.
-Applicants completing their files after December 1 will be notified beginning January 20.
+Candidates for admission who have completed their Early Action application by November 1 will be notified of an admission decision by November 15.
+Rolling Admission applicants will be reviewed on a rolling basis beginning November 15.

 Post Secondary Enrollment Options

-Full-time PSEO applications may be submitted as early as October or as late as April of a student’s junior year of high school.
-Admission decisions will be made after May 1, as soon as the size of the first-year class has been determined.
+Full-time PSEO applications may be submitted as early as October or as late as May of a student’s junior year of high school.
+Admission decisions will be made after May 1, as soon as the size of the rst-year class has been determined.
 Admission for full-time PSEO students is competitive; successful applicants typically have a high school GPA of 3.6 or higher and an ACT composite of 27 or higher.
 Full-time PSEO applicants who intend to complete their degree at Gustavus will receive priority consideration for admission.
-Individuals attending Gustavus as full-time PSEO students will be required to live in campus housing and pay for room and board.
+Individuals attending Gustavus as full-time PSEO stu- dents will be required to live in campus housing and pay for room and board.

-Part-time Enrollment: Minnesota high school juniors and seniors interested in part-time enrollment through the PSEO program are required to bring a signed PSEO form from their high school/home school, a current high school transcript and ACT or SAT scores to campus for an interview with the PSEO coordinator.
-Part-time PSEO students should not apply for admission: the interview with the PSEO coordinator will suffice.
+Minnesota high school juniors and seniors interested in part- time enrollment through the PSEO program are required to bring a signed PSEO form from their high school/home school, a current high school transcript and ACT or SAT scores to campus for one of the PSEO registration events.
+Part-time PSEO students should not apply for admission: the PSEO registration event will su ce.
 Successful candidates typically have a high school GPA of 3.6 or higher and/or an ACT composite of 27 or higher.

 College Credits Earned in High School

-Minnesota law requires that all students born after 1956 and enrolled in a post-secondary school be immunized against diphtheria, tetanus, measles, mumps, and rubella.
+Minnesota law requires that all students born after 1956 and enrolled in a post- secondary school be immunized against diphtheria, tetanus, measles, mumps, and rubella.
 Students who do not meet state immunization requirements may have their enrollment cancelled.
-A complete medical history form and a physical examination are required of all first-year and transfer students.
+A complete medical history form and a physical examina- tion are required of all rst-year and transfer students.
 These are kept on file in the Student Health Service.
-Meningitis vaccination and flu vaccination are offered annually and students can receive vaccinations for hepatitis A, hepatitis B, and tetanus/diphtheria in the Student Health Service, along with Mantoux testing for tuberculosis.
+Meningitis vaccination and u vaccination are o ered annually and students can receive vaccinations for hepatitis A, hepatitis B, and tetanus/diphtheria in the Student Health Service, along with Mantoux testing for tuberculosis

 Transfer students should apply to Gustavus if they meet the following conditions: